lyc-handson-aws/handson-topic10/README.md

 5. you will see the applications will appear on the ArgoCD page

-6. For the applications "prodoct". they will be synchronized automatically.
+6. For the applications "product". they will be synchronized automatically.

-7. For the applications "service", synchronize them manually via ArgoCD
+7. For the applications "service", synchronize them manually via ArgoCD( product depends on  service, if it's not launched before)